ManpreetNanreh/Test-Driven-Development/README.md

 # Test-Driven-Development
-This was a practice project to learn the test driven development process.
+This was a practice project to learn the Test Driven Development process.
+It implements the Graph Interface which consists of an undirected graph.
+Once a graph is successfully created by satisfying all the rules, the Depth First Search is used to visit as much vertices as possible from a starting vertex and keeping track of all the vertices reachable from that starting vertex.
+This provides us with a connected component of the graph.
+After the Depth First Search is used to determine all the connected components in the Graph.